mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 to the hardware device to compute the hash.

-On the other hand, if the digest that the Ring MLSAGs sign is changed as proposed, then we only need to send 32 bytes followed by the `TxSummary` to prove to the device where the digest that the MLSAG's are signing comes from, and so what the outcome of the `Tx` is.
+On the other hand, if the digest that the Ring MLSAGs sign is changed as proposed, then we only need to send 32 bytes followed by the `TxSummary`.
+This will be enough to prove to the device what the outcome of the `Tx` is.
 So we can avoid sending all Merkle proofs, bulletproofs, encrypted fog hints, memos, etc. and reduce the traffic with the device by perhaps a factor of 10 or so in the worst case, as well as reducing the implementation complexity.